-If you love crime TV genre, especially British shows, you know there are plenty of dedicated, strong women characters who make up part of the crime solving teams.
-But for those who want to see women take the helm, here is a short list of some of the best ones to watch.
+If you love crime TV genre and British shows, you know there are plenty of dedicated, strong women characters who make up part of the crime solving teams.
+For those who have yet to see women take the helm, here is a short list of some of the best ones to watch.

-Some I have discovered on Netflix, some on PBS, and others through Amazon, but in my present addiction to British style detective series I have found the women characters to be some of the most fascinating.
+Some I have discovered on Netflix, some on PBS, and others through Amazon.
+In my present addiction to British style detective series, I have found the women characters to be some of the most fascinating.

 There is a wide range of subject matter, and the range is from gritty to humorous, but the entertainment value is always top notch.

 Stars: Brenda Blethyn, Jon Morrison, David Leon, Riley Jones